aonanj/citation-verifier/README.md

 - Errors use standard FastAPI problem responses (`detail` message with 4xx or 5xx).

 ## Usage Tips
+- Sign in via Auth0 before uploading; the upload panel stays locked until the session is established.
 - Uploads larger than ~10 MB or outside the accepted extensions are rejected before processing.
 - The frontend highlights every matched occurrence in context; hover or scan the numbered badges to correlate cards with text spans.
 - `substatus` explains why a citation is flagged with a warning or marked as false (e.g., `case name mismatch`, `closest_match: …`).